Gospel of Judas: Religious reactions

+Wider culture

 A CNN TV series entitled "Finding Jesus – Faith, Fact, Forgery" featured The Gospel of Judas in its 3rd episode, which was aired on March 15, 2015.

 Uniqueness of the codex

 The president of the Maecenas Foundation, Mario Roberty, suggested that the Maecenas Foundation had acquired the only known copy of the Gospel, but not necessarily the only extant copy.
 Roberty went on to speculate that the Vatican Library probably had another copy locked away, saying:

 In those days the Church decided for political reasons to include the Gospels of Matthew, Mark, Luke, and John in the Bible.
 The other gospels were banned.
 It is highly logical that the Catholic Church would have kept a copy of the forbidden gospels.
 Sadly, the Vatican does not want to clarify further.
 Their policy has been the same for years; "no further comment".

 Roberty provided no evidence to suggest that the Vatican does, in fact, possess any additional copy.
 While the contents of one part of the Vatican library have been catalogued and have long been available to researchers and scholars, the remainder of the library is without a public catalogue, and though researchers may view any work within, they must first name the text they require, a serious problem for those who do not know what is contained by the library.
 The Pope responded on 13 April 2006:

 The Vatican, by word of Pope Benedict XVI, grants the recently surfaced Judas' Gospel no credit with regards to its apocryphal claims that Judas betrayed Jesus in compliance with the latter's own requests.
 According to the Pope, Judas freely chose to betray Jesus: "an open rejection of God's love."
 Judas, according to Pope Benedict XVI "viewed Jesus in terms of power and success: his only real interests lay in his power and success, there was no love involved.
 He was a greedy man: money was more important than communing with Jesus; money came before God and his love."
 According to the Pope it was these traits that led Judas to "turn liar, two-faced, indifferent to the truth", "losing any sense of God", "turning hard, incapable of converting, of being the prodigal son, hence throwing away a spent existence".

 Spokespersons say the Vatican does not wish to suppress the Gospel of Judas; rather, according to Monsignor Walter Brandmüller, president of the Vatican's Committee for Historical Science, "We welcome the [manuscript] like we welcome the critical study of any text of ancient literature."

 Even more explicitly, Father Thomas D. Williams, Dean of Theology at the Regina Apostolorum university in Rome, when asked, "Is it true that the Catholic Church has tried to cover up this text and other apocryphal texts?" answered, "These are myths circulated by Dan Brown and numerous conspiracy theorists.
 You can go to any Catholic bookstore and pick up a copy of the Gnostic gospels.
 Christians may not believe them to be true, but there is no attempt to hide them."